Francis known for AIDS activism and more

 Francis, who is trained in epidemic control and vaccines, has studied such diseases as measles, cholera, smallpox and hepatitis B. He also directed the World Health Organization's (WHO's) Smallpox Eradication Program in Sudan and India and was part of the WHO team investigating the world's first Ebola outbreak.

-But he’s best known for his work as an HIV/AIDS researcher, having run the AIDS lab at the Centers for Disease Control (CDC) as part of his 21-year tenure there.
-Francis is also regarded for his activism in warning the general public of the danger and
+But he's best known for his work as an HIV/AIDS researcher, having run the AIDS lab at the Centers for Disease Control (CDC) as part of his 21-year tenure there.
+Francis is also regarded for his activism in warning the general public of the danger and prevalence of AIDS.

 That's how Mannion learned of Francis' story - by happening upon the documentary "And The Band Played On" late one night last summer, after a day in the Hughes Hall laboratories.
 Mannion and Francis had lunch together in San Francisco late in the summer, and Mannion came up with the idea of inviting Francis to Oxford shortly thereafter.